THE MOST WONDERFUL CLASSROOM IN THE CITY

 The story of Brooklyn Forest is also already several decades old.
 It begins in the 1980s -- long before they were married, our founders Joylynn Holder and Charlie Foster met in preschool on Long Island.
 Over the next twelve years, they attended the same small school, which integrated rigorous classroom academics with the nature found in the fields, hills, wooded trails, and vegetable gardens of its expansive suburban campus.
 When they became parents in Brooklyn, they wanted to share their love of the outdoors and play-based learning with their young child, and with other families seeking more encounters with nature and wonder in the city.

 Brooklyn Forest began in 2011 as a small class in the woods of Prospect Park for a handful of families from nearby neighborhoods.
-Now, six years later, hundreds of children and caregivers from all over the five boroughs come every week to play and learn with us in the park.
+Now, eight years later, hundreds of children and caregivers from all over the five boroughs come every week to play and learn with us in the park.
 Our classes are still small, but our community is growing.
 Come join us!

 Charlie Foster is an environmental journalist and teacher.
 His 13 years of Waldorf school led him to study ecology and music at Gettysburg College; and then to study journalism at UC Berkeley, where he coordinated the graduate program in science and environmental reporting with the author Michael Pollan and learned about the benefits of local natural resources.
 He has reported for the New York Times Magazine, Forbes and NPR and is a founder of the Youth Radio Media Lab.
 As a radio producer, Charlie has won the Peabody, Edward R. Murrow, Investigative Reporters and Editors, and Robert F. Kennedy awards.